7 Reasons To Seek Addiction Treatment

 The North American Riding for the Handicapped Association (which eventually became PATH International) was founded in 1969, and the National Center for Equine Facilitated Therapy was founded in 1971.
 The Horses and Humans Research Foundation was also founded in 2002 to study therapeutic horseback riding and other therapeutic activities involving horses.

 Equine facilitated psychotherapy is usually provided by a licensed mental health professional like a certified therapeutic riding instructor, either as part of their private practice or through another organization.
 It may be suitable for individuals with developmental disabilities, cognitive disorders, mood disorders, and intellectual disabilities as well as those who struggle with substance abuse.

 While someone with a narrow understanding of equine-assisted psychotherapy may imagine only therapeutic riding, a variety of other equine-assisted activities incorporating horses may be utilized to help teen and adult clients in equine-facilitated therapy.
 These include interactive vaulting, therapeutic driving, and the use of horses to facilitate equine-assisted growth through psychoeducational training provided by equine specialists, which may have more in common with play therapy than with conventional therapeutic riding.

-In the psycho-educational portion of the group, clients are given information on relationships and dysfunction in building relationships as they relate to issues of trauma and addiction.
-Clients will focus specifically on issues of secure/insecure attachment, the brain and relationships, and the nature of EFP as it relates to relationship issues in real time.
+For instance, in the psycho-educational portion of Reco’s equine facilitated psychotherapy group, clients are given information on relationships and dysfunction in building relationships based on the idea of attachment theory as they relate to issues of trauma and addiction.
+Clients will focus specifically on issues of secure/insecure attachment, the brain and relationships, and the nature of equine facilitated psychotherapy as it relates to relationship issues in real time.

 Discover a better life and call our recovery helpline today.